 But what if you don’t have days and weeks to roam through communities or job boards?
 Or can’t find relevant talent in your location?
 Or within your budget?
-In that case, you can delegate the search to a tech company with relevant experience and access to top .NET engineers.
+In that case, you can delegate the search to a tech company that has relevant experience and knows how to find expert .NET developers fast.

 Tech companies that specialize in .NET

 Working with a trusted tech vendor is one of the most time and cost-efficient ways for adding remote specialists to your team or hiring .NET developers team as a dedicated resource.
 Here’s why:

 - Fast recruitment.
 Tech companies that specialize in .NET either already have available engineers with relevant skills on board or can access top-tier talent by tapping into their time-tested resources and database.
 Depending on your requirements, a tech vendor may provide you with CVs in a matter of days, and hire .NET engineers for your project in a matter of weeks.